nrwl/nx/docs/shared/migration/adding-to-existing-project.md

 }
 ```

-When Nx updates your `package.json` scripts, it looks for scripts that can be non-intrusively replaced with an Nx command that has caching automatically enabled.
+When Nx updates your `package.json` scripts, it looks for scripts that can be replaced with an Nx command that has caching automatically enabled.
 The `package.json` defined above would be updated to look like this:

 ```json {% fileName="package.json" %}
 {